EnoughThinking/srcgen/README.md

     $ srcgen

 ## Release History
+* 0.2.1
+    * Include node libs console to all javascript extracted from templates and "#.js" files
 * 0.2.0
     * Change method for run script with ext "#.js"
     * Remove from all dynamic javascript extracted from templates and "#.js" files